Skip to main content

 How JBX Works

-$JBX is JuiceboxDAO's governance token.
-Up until the approval of JBP 484, it was created when people paid JuiceboxDAO's project on Juicebox, and destroyed when people cash out $JBX to reclaim ETH from JuiceboxDAO's project.
-JuiceboxDAO also receives protocol fees, which created $JBX in the same way.
-After JBP 484, $JBX supply is fixed and any inbound funds and fees to JuiceboxDAO's project are used to buy $JBX on Uniswap.
+JBX is the organization's ownership token.
+Up until the approval of JBP 484, it was created when people paid the JBX project on Juicebox, and destroyed when people cash out JBX to reclaim ETH from this project.
+Through the V3 protocol, JBX also received protocol fees, which created JBX in the same way.
+After JBP 484, JBX supply is fixed and inbound funds and fees to the V3 JBX project have been used to buy JBX on Uniswap.

 1. JBX: 0x4554CC10898f92D45378b98D6D6c2dD54c687Fb21.